 Can antibodies help diagnosis ALS faster?
 Current methods for diagnosing ALS can take up to two years and rely heavily on ruling out other conditions that share similar signs and symptoms.
 It is believed that by the time ALS is diagnosed, therapies may be less effective as the damage to neurons is too extensive.
 Therefore, a better way of diagnosing ALS earlier is desperately needed.
 Learn more.

 Pimozide for ALS: A Cross-Canada Clinical Trial Recruiting Now.
 A Phase 2 clinical trial is now recruiting at multiple sites across Canada to test whether treatment with a drug called pimozide slows the progression of ALS in humans.
 Learn more.

 ALS Research Update | March 2019.
 Review the first 2019 ALS Research update, which summarizes the latest discoveries and advances in ALS/MND.
 The topics included in this update are: Researchers identify a potential new biomarker and drug target for ALS; How artificial intelligence is helping researchers to better understand ALS; Could a drug previously approved to treat hepatitis be successful in treating ALS?; Insights from the body’s natural immune response open up new treatment avenues for ALS; and Positive results from preclinical studies of a gene therapy for ALS and FTD.

-April 3, 2018.
-On the first Tuesday of April, Manitobans come together to recognize family members, friends, neighbours, and other significant people who take on a caring role to support someone with a diminishing physical ability, a debilitating cognitive condition or a chronic life-limiting illness.
+April 2, 2019.
+On the first Tuesday of April, Manitobans came together to recognize family members, friends, neighbours, and other significant people who take on a caring role to support someone with a diminishing physical ability, a debilitating cognitive condition or a chronic life-limiting illness.
 Known as Manitoba Caregiver Recognition Day, this special day encourages to pay tribute and recognize the valuable contribution of family caregivers to our lives and our community as a whole.
 Click here to read more.